ahoqueali/ahoqueali.github.io/_posts/2026-07-12-three-layer-modeling-with-duckdb.md

 This idea feels increasingly important as AI becomes the primary interface to enterprise data.
 The quality of AI-generated answers will depend as much on the quality of the semantic and ontological layers as it does on the underlying data itself.

+I’ve been exploring a practical approach for making enterprise data truly AI‑ready — by structuring it into three distinct layers that give AI the context it needs to reason, not just query.
+🔹 Ontology — defines the core business concepts
+🔹 Semantic Model — defines how those concepts are measured 🔹 Data Model — defines how the data is physically stored

+This separation isn’t just good modelling practice — it’s what makes AI effective.
+Why This Matters for AI‑Ready Systems

+Most organisations expect AI to answer business questions directly from natural language.
+But AI can only do that reliably if it has structured knowledge at each layer:

+    Ontology — tells AI what business terms mean

+    Semantic model — tells AI how to calculate things

+    Data model — tells AI where the data lives

+Without these layers, AI is forced to guess — often incorrectly — from raw schemas, inconsistent definitions, or tribal knowledge.
+What an AI‑Ready Architecture Enables

+When someone asks:

+    “Average monthly revenue from new customers in Europe over the last 12 months”

+An AI‑ready system can:

+    Interpret “new customer”, “revenue”, and “Europe” using the ontology

+    Map the question to measures, dimensions, filters, and time logic via the semantic model

+    Generate accurate SQL using the data model

+This means AI can do more than produce a query — it can:

+    Explain its reasoning

+    Apply business rules consistently

+    Deliver answers people trust

 ## The stack